GeeksHacking/hackomania2024-sudo-win-GovGuide/vector-db/data/content/Food & Beverages/Healthier Dining Grant.md

     Bakeries
     Dessert Stores

-More than or equal to 3 outlets1 operating in the following types of F&B establishments who have not used HPB’s complimentary nutrition analysis support:
+More than or equal to 3 outlets operating in the following types of F&B establishments who have not used HPB’s complimentary nutrition analysis support:

     Food Courts
     Institutional Caterers